 Seljavallalaug

-Seljavallalaug is one of Iceland's oldest geothermal swimming pools, nestled in a remote valley near Eyjafjallajökull, offering a unique and rustic bathing experience amidst stunning natural scenery.
+Discover Seljavallalaug, one of Iceland's oldest geothermal swimming pools, offering a unique and rustic bathing experience amidst stunning natural scenery.

 📜 One of Iceland's oldest geothermal swimming pools, nestled in a remote valley.

-🔍 Offers a unique, rustic bathing experience amidst stunning natural scenery.
+🔍 Built in 1923, it offers a unique, rustic bathing experience amidst stunning natural scenery.

 Why Go